Cypher-Monarch/Cypher-Monarch/README.md

 * I’m into cars and PC hardware (Yeah... basically tech in general).
 * I experiment with photography sometimes.
 * I watch anime (a lot) (Shout-Out to [ani-cli](https://github.com/pystardust/ani-cli) for being the best method to watch anime).
+* I once made a full website when others submitted PowerPoints.
+Yeah have been going overkill for a while now.
+* I hate K-dramas, I find them more exaggerated than Bollywood, bite me.

 ---